elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ![Central Dogma of Biology](http://www.phschool.com/science/biology_place/biocoach/images/transcription/centdog.gif) **[ED NOTE, this is a placeholder image only.
 We do not have license to use it.]**

+It's important to note that the DNA in every cell of your body is identical.
+Thus, the differences between cells arise from *differential expression* of that DNA into RNA.
+Similarly, as we shall see in this chapter, differential expression can distinguish different kinds of cancer.

 ![Gene expression](http://www.ncbi.nlm.nih.gov/Class/MLACourse/Original8Hour/Genetics/cgap_conceptual_tour1.gif)
 **[ED NOTE, this is a placeholder image only.
 We do not have license to use it.]**

-Currently, the most sensitive way to measure mRNA is to do an RNA sequencing (RNAseq) experiment.
-To do this we isolate all the mRNA from a sample, then we sequence it.
+The state-of-the-art technology to measure mRNA is RNA sequencing (RNAseq).
+RNA is extracted from a tissue, for example from a biopsy from a patient, *reverse transcribed* back into DNA (which is more stable), and then read out using chemically modified bases that glow when they are incorporated into the DNA sequence.
 Currently, high-throughput sequencing machines can only read short fragments (approximately 100 bases is common).
 These short sequences are called “reads”.
 We measure millions of reads and then based on their sequence we count how many reads came from each gene.
 For this chapter we’ll be starting directly from this count data, but in [ch7?] we will talk more about how this type of data can be determined.